maximum80/rikkyo/presentation/slide.md

 - A UI/UX designer applied to our job posting.
 - But He is Canadian.<!-- .element: class="fragment" data-fragment-index="2" -->
 - I had no choice but to have an interview with him.<!-- .element: class="fragment" data-fragment-index="3" -->
-Note: Of course I can't speak in Enligh, he knew our company from his room mate of share house who joined our hackathon event before.
+Note: Oneday, A UI/UX designer applied.
+Of course I couldn't speak Enligh well, he told that knew our company from his room mate of share house who joined our hackathon event before.

 ## First question
 - He asked
-- "I can't speak Japanese.Is it okay"<!-- .element: class="fragment" data-fragment-index="2" -->
+- "I can't speak Japanese.
+Is it okay"<!-- .element: class="fragment" data-fragment-index="2" -->

 - I answered...<!-- .element: class="fragment" data-fragment-index="3" -->
 - "Ah, Yes!!"<!-- .element: class="fragment" data-fragment-index="4" -->
 - (I can't speak English though...)<!-- .element: class="fragment" data-fragment-index="4" -->
-Note: We can't
+Note: When interview, he asked me...
+Finally we decided to hire him.

 ## Second question
 - The designer asked me
-- "Hey, can we hire developer internship with paying for general salary?
+- "Hey, can we hire student developer internship with paying for general salary?
 They are smart!"<!-- .element: class="fragment" data-fragment-index="2" -->

 - I answered...<!-- .element: class="fragment" data-fragment-index="3" -->
 - "Ah, Yes!!"<!-- .element: class="fragment" data-fragment-index="4" -->
-- (Why do we have to pay for internship as much as general employee...)<!-- .element: class="fragment" data-fragment-index="4" -->
+- (Why do we have to pay for student internship as much as general employee...)<!-- .element: class="fragment" data-fragment-index="4" -->
 Note: The designer introduced me that